sahib/rmlint/docs/rmlint.1.rst

     * This option enables ``--partial-hidden`` and ``-@`` (``--see-symlinks``) for convenience.
 If this is not desired, you should change this after specifying ``-D``.
-    * This feature might not deliver perfect result in corner cases, but should never report false positives.
     * This feature might add some runtime for large datasets.
     * When using this option, you will not be able to use the ``-c sh:clone`` option.
       Use ``-c sh:link`` as a good alternative.